laravel/nova-docs/4.0/upgrade.md

 ### Preventing Accidental Form Abandonment

-Nova 4 now will automatically add Prevent Form Abandonment to Resource CRUD, it'll now warn users when they attempt to abandon the form.
+Nova 4 now will automatically add Prevent Form Abandonment to Resource CRUD and Action Modal, it'll now warn users when they attempt to abandon the form.